tmobile/magentaA11y/_checklist-native/text-input.md

 ## Developer notes
 - The text input field allows users to enter and edit text.
-- A text input field cannot be automatically focused from any other component, or focus cannot be automatically moved to another component.
-The user must control navigating to and from a text input.
-- Placeholder text must meet color contrast minimum ratios and cannot be considered the visible label if it disappears.
+- Placeholder text must meet color contrast minimum ratios and cannot be considered the visible label as it often disappears.
 - Use a native control when at all possible vs a custom element, as it will automatically and correctly announce the role without additional development effort.
 - Name, Role, State must be announced when focus is on the control.
 Just announcing the label in the swipe before the input field does not meet this requirement.
-- "text field" or "editbox" can be announced prior to "adjustable", picker item or other controls.
+- "text field" can be announced prior to "adjustable", picker item or other controls. (iOS)

 ## iOS